 The Ottomans had (obviously) lost World War I, which resulted in the dismantling of their empire under the terms of the armistice and the 1920 Treaty of Sèvres.
 Sèvres not only put the empire’s Arab dominions under British and French control, but it also apportioned big chunks of the real Turkish heartland of the empire, Anatolia, to various European states (France, Greece, Italy, Britain) either as ceded territory or in the form of “zones of control.”

 The immediate resistance to the Anatolian part of Sèvres was led by what should be considered a brand-new Turkish national movement, not by the remnants of the old empire.
 The subsequent Turkish War of Independence, whose fighting ended in October 1922 (though the war’s formal end came the following year), was fought by that national movement, and was led by General Mustafa Kemal Pasha, who would later be called “father of the Turks” or Atatürk.
-It was fought in the name of creating a new, independent Turkish Republic, not in the name of restoring the Ottoman Empire.
+He fought in the name of creating a new, independent Turkish Republic, not in the name of restoring the Ottoman Empire.
 And as we’ll see, one of the new republican government’s first acts was to make sure there was no longer any empire to restore.

 The man who got the dubious honor of being that last Ottoman Sultan really never should have been Sultan to begin with, and he wound up having to take the job under the worst possible circumstances.
-When Mehmed V (who was Mehmed VI’s brother) came to power in 1909, the oldest Ottoman prince automatically became his heir apparent.
+When Mehmed V (who was Mehmed VI’s brother) came to power in 1909, the oldest living Ottoman prince became his heir apparent.
 That was his cousin, Yusuf Izzettin Efendi, who was the son of a former Sultan, Abdülaziz I (d.
 1876).
-However, Yusuf committed suicide (or maybe possibly was murdered) in 1916, and so it fell to Mehmed VI to succeed his brother upon the latter’s death in July 1918.
-1918, as you might imagine, was a pretty shitty year to become an Ottoman Sultan.
+However, Yusuf committed suicide (or possibly was murdered) in 1916, and so it fell to Mehmed VI to succeed his brother upon the latter’s death in July 1918.
+The year 1918, as you might imagine, was a pretty shitty year to become an Ottoman Sultan.
 The empire was steadily losing control of the Middle East, the Bulgarians were defeated by the Allies in September, and the Germans let it be known (also in September, and not coincidentally) that they were looking to cut a peace deal to end their part in the war.
 Mehmed VI had little left to do other than oversee a surrender, a process he must have known meant the end of his empire.

 So I feel kind of bad for Mehmed VI.
 Even that picture of him above is depressing.
-Imagine being the absolute (in theory) monarch of what had once been a vast empire covering parts of three continents, and when you decide to dress up in military uniform you only give yourself that one sad-looking ribbon to wear.
+Imagine being the absolute (in theory) monarch of what had once been a vast empire covering parts of three continents, and when you decide to dress up in military uniform you only give yourself that one sad-looking medal to wear.
 I mean, look at how Gaddafi did it:

 or Idi Amin: